Taj Mahal Palace Hotel: Pre Independence

 The Taj Mahal Hotel was commissioned by Jamsetji Tata and opened its doors to guests on 16 December 1903.

 An oft-repeated story concerning the reasoning behind the construction of the hotel was Tata being refused admission into Watson's Hotel, as it was reserved for Europeans.
-However, the validity of this has been challenged by writer Charles Allen, who wrote that Tata was unlikely to care about such a slight to the extent that he would construct a new hotel.
-Instead, Allen writes, the Taj was built at the urging of editor of The Times of India who felt a hotel "worthy of Bombay" was needed and as a "gift to the city he loved" by Tata.
+The validity of this has been challenged by writer Charles Allen, who wrote that Tata was unlikely to care about such a slight to the extent that he would construct a new hotel.
+Instead, Allen writes, the Taj was built at the urging of the editor of The Times of India, who felt a hotel "worthy of Bombay" was needed, and as a "gift to the city he loved" by Tata.

-The original Indian architects were Sitaram Khanderao Vaidya and D. N. Mirza, and the project was completed by an English engineer, W. A. Chambers.
-The builder was Khansaheb Sorabji Ruttonji Contractor, who also designed and built its famous central floating staircase.
-The cost of construction was £250,000 (£127 million in 2008 prices).

 Originally, the main entrance was on the land-facing side, where the pool now sits.

-The original clientele were mainly the Europeans, the Maharajas and the social elites.
-Many world-renowned personalities from all fields have since stayed there, from Somerset Maugham and Duke Ellington to Lord Mountbatten and Bill Clinton.

-When it opened in 1903, the Taj Mahal Hotel was the first in India to have electricity, American fans, German elevators, Turkish baths and English butlers.
-Later, it also had the city's first licensed bar, India's first all-day restaurant, and India's first discotheque, Blow Up.
-Initially in 1903, it charged 13 for rooms with fans and attached bathrooms, and 20 with full board.
-During World War I, the hotel was converted into a military hospital with 600 beds.

-Between 1915 and 1919, work proceeded at Apollo Bundar, to reclaim the land behind the hotel where the Gateway of India was built in 1924.
-The Gateway of India soon became a major focal point in Bombay.

-1950-1970
+1950–1970

 By 1966, the Taj Mahal Hotel had become neglected and run-down, perhaps as a result of losing the British customers after Indian independence.
 The Taj Mahal Hotel was home to legendary jazz musician Micky Correa, "The Sultan of Swing", from 1936 to 1960.